-Since gender fundamentally structures social institutions (as the discussion below highlights), there is a strong social expectation that individuals must perform gender to legitimize the prevailing social order.
-If individuals transgress or violate societal expectations of gender performances in social interactions, members of society - friends, family members, coworkers and even strangers - will hold them accountable to social expectations.
-Thus, by choosing to engage in gender performances that are socially perceived as being dissonant with biological sex, transgenders violate the unquestionable, matter-of-fact social norms and processes that 'tightly' couple gender and biological sex.
+Since gender fundamentally structures social institutions (as the discussion below highlights), there is a strong social expectation for gender performances of individuals to legitimize and reinforce the prevailing social order.
+If individuals transgress or violate societal expectations of gender performances in social interactions, members of society - friends, family members, coworkers and even strangers - will hold them accountable.

+Thus, by choosing to engage in gender performances that are socially perceived as being dissonant with their biological sex, transgenders violate the unquestionable, matter-of-fact social norms and processes that 'tightly' associate biological sex with gender.
 This 'transgression' has historically been viewed as social deviance, which explains the stigmatization and marginalization that gender minorities have faced in many societies.